jewettaij/visfd/doc/doc_filter_mrc.md

         It enables refinement of existing results from the -surface filter.
         This argument is ignored unless the -surface argument is also used.)*

-*(Techincal details: The width of the Gaussian used in the radial-decay
+*(Technical details: The width of the Gaussian used in the radial-decay
                      function used in tensor voting has a width of σ_tv = σ_ratio ⨉ σ,
                      where "σ" is the bluring used in the ridge detection